Special Education AttorneysServices

 Yes, you can and you should request an IEP team meeting if you have any concerns.
 The IEP team will meet on an annual basis but if parents have issues to discuss, parents should request a meeting.
 There is no limit on the amount of times that parents can request an IEP meeting.
 Keep in mind that it might take a few weeks to get a team assembled.

 Do I need an attorney to make an IEP?
 How can an attorney help me and/or my child?

 You do not need an attorney to make an IEP.
-However, an attorney or advocate can really help parents communicate with school districts and advocate to make sure that the child’s needs are being met in the IEP.
+However, a special ed lawyer can really help parents communicate with school districts and advocate to make sure that the child’s needs are being met in the IEP.
 Also, when Districts do not deliver services, attorneys are useful in ensuring that providers stay on task.
 When all else fails, and parents find that they are at impasse with a school district, attorneys can file a due process complaint with the state department of education and ask that a hearing officer require the district to provide FAPE to a student.